Fellowship Weekend 2018 is scheduled to take place on March 4-5.

 It is important, but we consider all aspects of the selection process, including your academic performance, writing samples, letters of recommendation, and interviews.

 Your interview will last 15 minutes.
-There will be three to five faculty members on your interview panel.
+There will be three to five honors faculty and staff members on your interview panel.

 Be sure to read Noah Pittman's Fellowship Weekend:6 Tips blog post.